What Is Density Of Water In G/cm3

 • Temperature: As discussed earlier, temperature has a significant impact on water density.
 Water is densest at 4°C. As temperature increases above or decreases below this point, density decreases.

 • Pressure: Increasing pressure generally increases the density of water, as it compresses the water molecules closer together.
-However, the effect of pressure on water density is relatively small compared to the effect of temperature.
+Still, the effect of pressure on water density is relatively small compared to the effect of temperature.

 • Salinity: The presence of dissolved salts in water increases its density.
 This is because the salt ions add mass to the water without significantly increasing its volume.
 This is why seawater is denser than freshwater, and why objects float more easily in saltwater.